p-hofmann/Cpp-Template/README.md

 ## TODO:
 * Continuous Integration
   - Use of valgrind in Windows OS setup.
-  - Make sure library is build in addition to Unittests.
+  - Make sure normal library is build in addition to Unittests from source.
     * Maybe use linked library in unittests instead of source.
-  - Find out if images of different architectures for each OS are available on travis.
+  - Find or make images of different architectures for each OS.
 * CMake
-  - Make sure all project dependencies are made.
   - 'Install library' configuration example.
-  - Prevention of loading a project twice (like done with Catch2).
+  - Prevention of loading a sub project twice (like done with Catch2).
-  - Consider a 'CMakeLists.txt' in 'external', dealing with all external projects.
   - Consider a 'CMakeLists.txt' in 'src', dealing only with the current project.
-  - Consider a 'CMakeLists.txt' in 'include', dealing only with submodules of the current project.
 * Git
   - Modify template to also work with private git repositories.
   - Add example of SSH instead of Https url to repositories